 4. Put on an old T-shirt and gloves

 To avoid getting bleach or dye onto your clothes, wear an old T-shirt or put on a smock.
-And the gloves can prevent your hands from the damage by chemical hair dyes.
+And the gloves can prevent your hands from being damage by chemical hair dyes.

 Bleach Your Wig